glydrfreak/vSpeed-Vario/README.md

 Be careful not to get too involved, because it may just eat away your whole entire Summer, prohibit you from sleeping all night, and even may cause you to actually study everything about electronics.
 More extreme side effects may include forgetting to eat, resulting in very serious hunger pains.

 ##### Android App--
 I have modified Adafruit's "Bluefruit LE Connect" for Android only so far, and the source code can be found in the Android folder.
 Just plop it into Android Studio and upload it to your Android device.
-I have not published anything to Google Play yet, and I am still learning iOS.
-Stay tuned for the iOS version of the app.
-More info about the Android app will also be posted soon.
+I have not published anything to Google Play yet.
-Adafruit's "Bluefruit LE Connect" (without my modifications) is available to download on your mobile device from Google Play and the App Store, and will work in UART mode, via sending characters between the Feather Bluefruit M0 and your mobile device.<br />
+Adafruit's "Bluefruit LE Connect" (without my modifications) is available as an alternative to download on your mobile device from Google Play and the App Store, and will work in UART mode, via sending characters between the Feather Bluefruit M0 and your mobile device. <br />
 ![alt tag](https://github.com/glydrfreak/vSpeedVario/blob/master/ANDROID.jpg)

 ##### 3D Printing--
-I'm still trying to nail down the type of 3D printing I should use for production casings.
-Obviously I cannot afford injection molding at the moment, but a 3D printed case can range from $4 - $15, and it all depends on the desired quality.
-The cheapest option I found is $4 for a 200micron filament PLA from 3Dhubs.com.
-I'm still waiting to see how PROTOTYPE3 will look with such large layer thickness.
-On the other hand, PROTOTYPE2's casing was about $13 from ShapeWays.com.
-I chose the cheapest option, PA 2200 which is a strong and flexible nylon plastic powder.
-No print layers are visible on PROTOTYPE2.
+Printing the cases for each variometer should be quite a bit cheaper now that my dad purchased a Prusa i3 MK3 3D printer.
+SOLIDWORKS is my software of choice, but if it's not available for you, I would suggest OnShape.com for designing your 3D printed parts.

 ##### Arduino IDE--
 The Arduino integrated development environment (IDE) is the free software and programming language compatible with this device.
 Paul McWhorter got me hooked on his YouTube video series of lessons for learning Arduino.
 Before the summer of 2017, I had no interest in electronics, until I realized you can do almost anything when you combine it with computer programming.
 I ended up pulling an all nighter as I watched every single one of those videos, and suddenly I knew how electronics worked, and I knew how to implement my own ideas in the Arduino Software.

 ##### Custom PCB--
-A Custom PCB is designed in the free fritzing software and ordered through SEEED Studios.
-Its just a simple PCB, containing pinouts for soldering all through-hole components together.
+A Custom PCB is designed in the free Eagle CAD software and ordered through SEEED Studios.

 ##### Other Materials--
 Everything I've purchased throughout the duration of this project can be found in the BillOfMaterials folder in this repository.
-I also have brief diagrams of how the devices are assembled, and you can also find lists of where to find the parts for the most recent prototype.
+You can also find lists of where to find the parts for the most recent prototype.

 ##### Where Did I Learn All This?--
 Besides the fact that I've been teaching myself all this stuff,<br />